What is industrial pump?

 are mechanical that are usually employed in for the purpose of moving fluid which can either be a liquid, a , or slurries.
 Some can be used for waste discharge a good example of such is the pump used in an oil rig for the purpose of circulation of drilling mud and removal of excavated sands.
 Many have their own category of a pump based on the purpose they are meant to serve.

-are similar to ordinary used in households with the exception that they are usually gigantic and may have a little deviation in their design but scientifically, they follow the same working principle of ordinary .
+are similar to ordinary used in households with the exception that they are usually gigantic and may have a little deviation in their design but scientifically, they follow the same of ordinary .

 As said earlier, many have their type of separate from others.
 For instance, a chemical industry producing soaps and may be using a particular industrial pump to move the mixed contents of raw materials used in the making of their product, while a road construction industry may need a separate industrial pump to move mixed concrete or muddy water, etc. same goes for industry who may need special for transporting .